Logo

 Alexander McQueen stashed the bags behind one club, started drinking, and promptly forgot about them.

-Alexander McQueen promptly asked her to join him for his following collection, The Birds, as "creative director"; thereafter she continued to work with McQueen, serving as his "second opinion".
+Alexander McQueen asked her to join him as creative director for his following collection, The Birds; she worked with McQueen for many years, serving as his "second opinion".

 Alexander McQueen's "bumsters" were a common feature of his early shows.